Notes on “Extreme Ownership” by Jocko Willink and Leif Babin (Book Review) - Part 1

-Recently, I finished reading or actually listening, a solid book about the key principles that every leader, manager and man should apply in their lives.
-The authors, weathered veterans of military campaigns in Iraq, wrote very thoughtful non-fiction about the foundation of leadership in a much broader sense than could imagine.
+Recently, I finished reading or actually listening to a solid book about the key principles that every leader, manager and man should apply in their lives.
+The authors, weathered veterans of military campaigns in Iraq, wrote very thoughtful nonfiction about the foundation of leadership in a much broader sense than one could imagine.

-By the time I was reading “Extreme Ownership”, I was already familiar with some of the principles described in the book, but the situations they were applied to were somewhat new and unusual for me.
-The most extreme conditions you could imagine, basically a war, emphasized for me how important that moral rules are in our everyday life.
+By the time I read “Extreme Ownership”, I was already familiar with some of the principles described in the book, but the situations they were applied to were somewhat new and unusual for me.
+The most extreme conditions you could imagine, basically a war, emphasized for me how important moral rules are in our everyday lives.

-Before looking into the ideas itself, I want to warn you that this is not a book summary but rather my understanding of how I see the application of the book’s concepts to my background in IT operations and people management.
-So, if you want to know the actual book context, I strongly encourage you to get and read the book itself.
+Before exploring the ideas, I want to warn you that this is not a book summary but rather my interpretation of how I see the book’s concepts applied to my background in IT operations and people management.
+So, if you want to know the actual book context, I strongly encourage you to read the book itself.

-So, let’s start from the first principle of extreme ownership.
+So, let’s start with the first principle of extreme ownership.

 Blame yourself first

 If something goes wrong and not as we expected, we tend to look for a scapegoat and victimize ourselves.
-I must honestly admit that I am not different and am also prone to this mindset every time I am challenged with something I don’t know how to deal with it yet.
-Too often I argued to myself that I couldn’t accomplish something at work because of external reasons or another person’s action or inaction.
+I must honestly admit that I am not different and am also prone to this mindset.
+Every time I am challenged with something, I don’t know how to deal with it yet.
+Too often, I argued to myself that I couldn’t accomplish something at work because of external reasons or another person’s actions or inaction.
 It costs me substantial time and recurring mistakes to make to recognize the flaws of such an approach.
 Trust me; this experience wasn’t pleasant.

-The first step in dealing with the described way of thoughts is knowing that at work you are paid for solving problems and not for looking for reasons why you cannot deal with them.
-The goal of every business is about profits, not excuses.
+The first step in dealing with the described way of thinking is knowing that at work, you are paid for solving problems and not for looking for reasons why you cannot deal with them.
+The goal of every business is profits, not excuses.
 Period.

-If a support request wasn’t fulfilled in time or a website was down ora server was slow and unresponsive, ask yourself first: What have you done to prevent this or to fix it in the most appropriate way?
-If your team is underperforming or receiving complains about their work, question yourself as a team leader, what steps did you take or didn’t to improve the situation.
+If a support request wasn’t fulfilled in time, a website was down, or a server was slow and unresponsive, ask yourself first: What have you done to prevent this or to fix it in the most appropriate way?
+If your team is underperforming or receiving complaints about their work, question yourself as a team leader: What steps did you take or didn’t take to improve the situation?

-If something in your team goes wrong, the only one responsible is you.
-Not your teammates, not other colleagues, but you.
-It is your responsibility to get the work done either by yourself or by directing the workforce you are granted towards a goal.
+If something in your team goes wrong, you are the only one responsible — not your teammates or other colleagues.
+It is your responsibility to get the work done, either by yourself or by directing the workforce you are granted towards a goal.
 When I work with team leaders or managers with no or little experience in people management, this is the most important attitude I look for in them.

-From my experience, owning the problem is the first mindset challenge you are faced with when you start working.
-If you already established this attitude in your work or personal life, don’t grudge the time for explaining it to your subordinates.
+From my experience, owning the problem is the first mindset challenge you face when you start working.
+If you already have this attitude in your work or personal life, don’t grudge the time it takes to explain it to your subordinates.

 Cover move

-Despite its origin from military tactics,this principle is widely applicable in other areas.
-Regarding IT Operations this concept can be viewed as having a backup solution while planning changes to IT infrastructure.
+Despite its origin in military tactics, this principle is widely applicable in other areas.
+Regarding IT Operations, this concept can be viewed as having a backup solution while planning changes to IT infrastructure.
 During my career, I witnessed too many outages and lasting service downtimes due to poorly planned changes.

 As a change manager, during reviews, I asked the following questions countless times: